 The horses daily training and education is steered by upcoming events.
 This can involve training two-in-hand, four-in-hand or à la d'aumont.
-The horses are also trained to handle high loud noises, crowds, barking dogs and waving flags.
+The horses are also trained to handle loud noises, crowds, barking dogs, city traffic and waving flags.

 Even harnesses and carriages need daily care and maintenance.
-The only time of the year when Royal Mews employees are free for other duties is when the horses are put out to well-deserved pasture during the summer months.
+The only time of the year when Royal Stables employees are free for other duties is when the horses are put out to graze during the summer months.

-Newly appointed ambassadors to Sweden are also transported by the Royal Mews equipage from the Ministry for Foreign Affairs to the Royal Palace of Stockholm for their formal audience with the King.
+Newly appointed ambassadors to Sweden are also transported by the Royal Stables equipage from the Ministry of Foreign Affairs to the Royal Palace of Stockholm for their formal audience with the King.